Aizu-Wakamatsu Castle

 How do I get to Aizu-Wakamatsu Castle?

 The nearest station is Aizu-Wakamatsu Station (JR Banetsu West Line / Aizu Railway).
-It is approximately a 30-minute walk from the station.
+From there it is about 30 minutes on foot.
 Haikara-san loop bus from Aizu-Wakamatsu Station stops at the castle (¥210 per ride or day pass available).
 Very convenient.
-Parking: Free parking available near the castle.
-Car access straightforward.
-Accessible with a JR Pass.

 How much does Aizu-Wakamatsu Castle cost to enter?